BryanApellanes/bam.data.objects/bam.data.objects/README.md

 When an object is written to file system storage the following files are written:

 For each property of the object:
-- A dat file which contains the hash of the property value:
+- A dat file which contains the property value:
   - {root}/objects/name/space/type/{Ob/je/ct/Ke/y_}/{propertyName}/{version}/dat
-- A dat file which contains the value of the property:
-  - {root}/raw/{Ra/wD/at/aH/as/h_}/dat

 ## Indexing